tianchez/Flashcard-web-app/README.md

 ## Overview
 * QuizMe is written in React v16 and Redux.
 * All the quiz data and user credentials are processed and stored in Google Firebase.
-To expedite  the development of connection between Frontend and Backend, QuizMe is using react-redux-firebase
-(https://github.com/prescottprue/react-redux-firebase) to bootstrap the project.
 * To keep the UX experience consistent, QuizMe follows Google Material Design and uses Materialize CSS framework(https://materializecss.com/) for a more user-friendly interface.
 * Webpack v4 is used to bundle the code and static assets.
 Babel is utilized to transcompile our ES6 and JSX code base to browser-compatible JavaScript